electro-smith/libDaisy/doc/md/_a4_Getting-Started-ADCs.md

 For this tutorial all we'll need is:

-* a few potentiometersr like these [9mm Plastic Shaft Pot with Pointers](https://www.electro-smith.com/parts/trimmer), but any potentiometer should do the trick.
+* a few potentiometers like these [9mm Plastic Shaft Pot with Pointers](https://www.electro-smith.com/parts/trimmer), but any potentiometer should do the trick.

 To wire up the pot we'll want to connect pin 1 of the pot to GND, and pin 3 of the pot to 3v3_A, and the middle leg (pin 2) will now output a variable voltage from 0V to 3.3V; perfect for our expected input range.